jhsu802701/rubyonracetracks/rails_from_scratch.md

 * Database seeding scripts are included so that you can see what admins, users, and the general public will see.
 * Although SQLite is the default development database, there is a script for converting to a secure PostgreSQL setup.
 Automating this procedure is important, because I screw it up every time I try to execute it manually.
 * A development environment email server is provided to ensure that the automated email functions work as expected.
-* The rails, pg, and nokogiri gems are pinned to versions pre-installed in the rbenv-general Docker image.
+* The rails, pg, and nokogiri gems are pinned to versions that come pre-installed in the rbenv-general Docker image.
 This is done to make sure that the process of setting up the app is quick.
 * All other gems in the Gemfile are pinned as well.
 This allows you to update the Gemfile in a series of small steps, which makes troubleshooting easier.

 ### Why does your Rails template app look so similar to the Rails Tutorial Sample App?
 * It was much easier to copy the example of the Rails Tutorial Sample App than to create everything from scratch.
 This is why I prefer Minitest and Bootstrap.
 * However, I followed a different path when there was a better way or when Rails Tutorial does not address certain issues.
-The Devise gem is well-vetted and respected in the Rails community, and the Rails Tutorial Sample App's authentication system was provided for educational purposes.
+For example, the Devise gem is well-vetted and respected in the Rails community, and the Rails Tutorial Sample App's authentication system was provided for educational purposes.

 ### How can the Rails From Scratch procedure be used in legacy projects?
 * The Rails From Scratch procedure doubles as a cheat sheet on elements to add to legacy projects.